Windsor Bridge replacement

 Community engagement

-We have used a number of different methods to keep the community informed including project update newsletters, letterbox drops, newspaper advertisements, community information sessions and meetings, website updates, shopping centre displays and doorknocking.
+We used a number of different methods to keep the community informed including project update newsletters, letterbox drops, newspaper advertisements, community information sessions and meetings, website updates, shopping centre displays and doorknocking.

 Feedback was first invited from the community in July 2009 when nine different options were displayed for comment.
 Following the announcement of the preferred option in August 2011, further feedback was invited from the community to inform the concept design.